Fred Kemp: Career

 Known as "Fiery Fred" and described as "a delightfully tippy-toed runner", Kemp's "crowd-pleasing surges down the right wing" were not popular with his teammates, including Joe Kirkup and Ken Jones, who considered that the team needed the more defensively-minded Fisher at right-half to allow Terry Paine the freedom to operate on the right wing.
 Paine himself considered that Kemp's runs "didn't warrant all that energy" and, while exciting the crowd, they became "infectious" and began to "rub off on the other players" to the detriment of the team.
 Following the signing of Brian O'Neil in the summer of 1970, Kemp was no longer required and was sold to Blackpool in November for a fee of £35,000.

-Kemp stayed only a year at Blackpool before moving on to Halifax Town in December 1971.
-He stayed at The Shay for 2 1/2 years, during which time he was a virtual ever-present making 111 league appearances with 10 goals.
+He stayed for a year at Blackpool before moving on to Halifax Town in December 1971.
+He stayed at The Shay for 2 1/2 years, during which time he was a virtual ever-present, making 111 league appearances and scoring ten goals.

 In the 1974 close season, Kemp was signed by Colin Addison for Hereford United but before the season started Addison was replaced by John Sillett who recruited Terry Paine as his assistant.
-Kemp considered Paine as his "nemesis" and, after only 13 appearances, left the club to rejoin Addison in South Africa at Durban City in March 1975.
+Kemp considered Paine as his "nemesis" and, after 13 appearances, left the club to rejoin Addison in South Africa at Durban City in March 1975.
 By the following spring, Kemp was back in England and joined Telford United as team captain for a season before his retirement in the summer of 1977.

-Later career
+Later life

 While at Telford, Kemp played charity football in Wolverhampton and worked part-time selling furniture to offices and schools.
 The business expanded and Kemp's son-in-law, the former Fulham midfielder, John Marshall joined the family business.
-Kemp now lives close to Wolves' training base at Compton.
+Kemp lived close to Wolves' training base at Compton.

+Death

+Kemp died on 23 July 2026, aged 80.